kenneth1106/ercCollectionList/README.md

 # ercCollectionList

-No need to do pod install, just pull and run.
+No need to do pod install, just checkout and run.